-1 World Bank, 'Bank Directive: Guidelines on Preventing Fraud and Corruption in Projects Financed by IBRD Loans and IDA Credits and Grants' (rev 1 July 2016).
+&lt;sup>87 World Bank, "Bank Directive: Guidelines on Preventing Fraud and Corruption in Projects Financed by IBRD Loans and IDA Credits and Grants" (rev 1 July 2016).

-2 World Bank, 'Procurement Regulations for IPF Borrowers, Procurement in Investment Project Financing, Goods, Works, Non-Consulting and Consulting Services' (rev November 2017) 11 & 69-71 (Annex IV).

-3 See, e.g., World Bank, 'Standard Procurement Document, Request for Bids - Goods (Two Envelope Bidding Process)' (October 2017) 8, Instruction to Bidders 3.1.
+World Bank, "Procurement Regulations for IPF Borrowers, Procurement in Investment Project Financing, Goods, Works, Non-Consulting and Consulting Services" (rev November 2017) 11 & 69-71 (Annex IV).
+See, e.g., World Bank, "Standard Procurement Document, Request for Bids - Goods (Two Envelope Bidding Process)" (October 2017) 8, Instruction to Bidders 3.1.

-4 The Bank sanctions system does not, however, require prior notice in order to have jurisdiction over a party.
-World Bank Group Legal Vice Presidency, 'Advisory Opinion on Certain Issues Arising in Connection with Recent Sanctions Cases, No. 2010/1' (15 November 2010) 7-8.
+&lt;sup>90 The Bank sanctions system does not, however, require prior notice in order to have jurisdiction over a party.
+World Bank Group Legal Vice Presidency, "Advisory Opinion on Certain Issues Arising in Connection with Recent Sanctions Cases, No. 2010/1" (15 November 2010) 7-8. ibid 9-10.

-5 ibid 9-10.

-6 IFI Task Force (n 35) attachments 4-8.
+IFI Task Force (n 35) attachments 4-8.

-7 INT, 2017 Annual Update (n 73), p.
+&lt;sup>93 INT, 2017 Annual Update (n 73), p.
 24.

-8 'World Bank Sanctions Procedures' (n 73) s III(A)(3.01).
-INT also can file a Request for Temporary Suspension in cases where INT's investigation is ongoing, but INT already believes it has sufficient evidence to conclude that, more case relates to IFC or MIGA, to the relevant Evaluation Officer.1 This is the first tier of the WBG's two-tiered adjudicative sanctions process.
+"Statement of Accusations and Evidence" to the Bank's Suspension and Debarment Officer (the SDO) or, if the case relates to IFC or MIGA, to the relevant Evaluation Officer.
+This is the first tier of the WBG's two-tiered adjudicative sanctions process.